apache/incubator-devlake-website/docs/Plugins/webhook.md

 We recommend that you give your webhook connection a unique name so that you can identify and manage where you have used it later.

-After clicking on the "Generate POST URL" button, you will find four webhook URLs.
-Copy the ones that suit your usage into your CI or issue tracking systems.
-You can always come back to the webhook page to copy the URLs later on.
+After clicking on the "Generate POST URL" button, you will find several webhook URLs.
+You can then post to these URLs from your CI/CD tool or issue tracking system to push data directly to DevLake.
+You can always come back to the webhook page to access the URLs later.

 ![](https://i.imgur.com/jBMQnjt.png)

+### Put webhook on the internet

+For the new webhook to work, it needs to be accessible from the DevOps tools from which you would like to push data to DevLake.
+If DevLake is deployed in your private network and your DevOps tool (e.g. CircleCI) is a cloud service that lives outside of your private network, then you need to make DevLake's webhook accessible to the outside cloud service.

+There're many tools for this:

+  - For testing and quick setup, [ngrok](https://ngrok.com/) is a useful utility that provides a publicly accessible web URL to any locally hosted application.
+You can put DevLake's webhook on the internet within 5 mins by following ngrok's [Getting Started](https://ngrok.com/docs/getting-started) guide.
+Note that, when posting to webhook, you may need to replace the `localhost` part in the webhook URL with the forwarding URL that ngrok provides.
+  - If you prefer DIY, please checkout open-source reverse proxies like [fatedier/frp](https://github.com/fatedier/frp) or go for the classic [nginx](https://www.nginx.com/).

 ## Register a deployment